eclipse-kura/kura/CONTRIBUTING.md

 * features (both ideas and code are welcome)
 * tests

-In order to get you started as fast as possible we need to go through some organizational issues first, though.
+In order to get you started as fast as possible we need to go through some organizational issues first.

 ## Legal Requirements